Callers claiming to be from Microsoft tech support are really scammers attempting to gain control of your computer

 · Go through your service provider directly.
 If you are concerned your computer may be exposed to viruses or other security threats, contact your service provider directly.
 Some providers offer free tools that can help detect and remove viruses.

 · Install virus detection.
 To help protect your computer from viruses make sure you have virus detection software installed on your computer.
 This software can also help identify if a virus appears on your computer.

 · Don’t trust cold calls.
 Never give out personal information, over the phone, to someone you don’t know.
 If the caller claims there is a security threat to your computer, hang up and call your computer company directly.

 · Find a computer repair company you can trust.
-Go to BBB Accredited Business Directory to find a BBB Accredited Business you can trust as well as check out a business.
+Go to http://www.bbb.org to find a BBB Accredited Business you can trust as well as check out a business.

 BBB's mission is to be the leader in advancing marketplace trust.
 BBB accomplishes this mission by creating a community of trustworthy businesses, setting standards for marketplace trust, encouraging and supporting best practices, celebrating marketplace role models and denouncing substandard marketplace behavior.

 Businesses that earn BBB Accreditation contractually agree and adhere to the organization's high standards of ethical business behavior.
 BBB is the preeminent resource to turn to for objective, unbiased information on businesses and charities.Contact BBB serving Upstate, SC at 864-242-5052